Jakub1994/Bookwithrecepies/README.md

 - MONGO_URL : url for your cluster
 - PORT : 5000
 - SECRET_KEY : your secret key
-6. Since u did every step from before u can go to Deploy section in heroku ,scroll down and connect app to the github,click enable automatic deploys.
+6. Since u did every step from before you can go to Deploy section in heroku ,scroll down and connect app to the github,click enable automatic deploys.
 7. At the bottom of the page, click on Deploy Branch, get sure the master branch is selected